Flagsmith/flagsmith-docs/docs/index.md

 Rather than just a flag that can be turned on / off, features within Bullet Train are pieces of functionality that have an enabled state as well as a configurable value.
 This allows you to use Bullet Train in the following ways.

 - Showing and hiding features in your application.
-E.g. Instant messaging within an application
+E.g. Instant messaging within an application.
 - Configuring values used within your application remotely.
-E.g. The number of power-ups a user might have in a game/
+E.g. The number of power-ups a user might have in a game.
 - Configuring environment variables.
 E.g. Setting the database URL for your API.

 Features are created on a per project basis but edited per environment and can then be overridden on a per user basis.